-Arizona State University is a richly diverse academic setting with more than 42,000 students.
+Arizona State University is a richly diverse academic setting with more than 49,000 students.
 The ASU student may be a traditional 18- to 24-year-old, a recent high school graduate, a community college transfer, someone returning to college to pursue a degree, or a professional studying for an advanced degree or career change.
-The ASU student may live in residence halls, with sororities or fraternities on campus, or in one of the many communities in the metropolitan Phoenix area.
-Each of the 50 states and more than 100 foreign countries have students enrolled at ASU.
+The ASU student may live in residence halls, in on-campus housing for sororities or fraternities, or in one of the many communities in the metropolitan Phoenix area.
+Each of the 50 states and more than 100 countries have students enrolled at ASU.

 The university is organized into several distinct administrative areas.
-Student Affairs, one of these areas, is responsible for the delivery of a variety of services and developmental programs in support of students' university needs and educational pursuits.
+Student Affairs, one of these areas, is responsible for the delivery of a variety of services and developmental programs in support of students' educational pursuits.
 These programs and services are based upon human development research that advocates that a person develop culturally, emotionally, intellectually, morally, physically, psychologically, socially, and spiritually.